AI-powered low-code platforms: Benefits and use cases

 • Modular architecture: These platforms let businesses add or remove components based on changing needs, ensuring that applications remain adaptable.

-• Automatic AI optimization: Built-in machine learning models allow applications to adapt to changing data with minimal manual intervention.
+• Adaptive optimization: Built-in machine learning models allow applications to adapt to changing data with minimal manual intervention.

 • Seamless integration: Low-code platforms integrate easily with existing systems like CRMs and ERPs, ensuring smooth data flow across the organization.